 Our Team

-consists of a team of equal partners with varied backgrounds and skills.
-Short portraits of the team are displayed in alphabetical order in this section of the site.
+consists of six partners with varied backgrounds and skills.
+Short portraits of the team are displayed below.

 Portrait of Flemming Nielsen